spatie/laravel-backup/UPGRADING.md

+## From v6 to v7

+- All notification class names got suffixed with 'Notification'.
+Make sure you update the classnames where you are using these notifications.

 # From v5 to v6

 - All keys in the config file are now snake_cased.
 Rename any camelCased keys to their snake_cased counterparts.